Leo Tolstoy

 4

+A human being can only be free when everything that happens to him happens as he wants it.
+But does this mean that everything he thinks of necessarily happens to him?
+Not at all.
 For example, grammar is something that allows us to write anything we want using letters and words; but in order to write even my name I cannot just use any letters I like, because that way I would never write my name.
 I must instead want to write precisely the letters that are necessary, and in the correct order.
 And everything else is like this.
 We would never be able to learn anything if we did things just as we pleased.
-This means that in order to be a free human being, one should not want only the things that come to mind.
-On the contrary, a free human being must learn to want and accept everything that happens to him, because everything that happens to a human being happens only by the will of the Universal Sovereign.
+This means that in order to be a free human being, one cannot desire everything that comes to mind.
+On the contrary, a free human being must learn to want and accept everything that happens to him, because everything that happens to a human being happens only according to the will of the One that rules the universe.

 — Epictetus